 - What Do You Want To Push?
 What kind of content do you want to send to this audience.
 This should be content that is relevant to the audience and is effective when delivered through Web Push notifications.

 - When Is Best To Push This Content?
 You need to think about the best time to send each particular Web Push notification.
 For example, you don't want to sent a cart abandonment push 4 days from now - the user will already have moved on.
 You also may not want to send notifications at certain times of day.
 So, you need to really consider all of these elements when considering when the best time and cadence of sending your push notifications.
+Also, you might create a schedule for your push notifications through the automatic scheduler, which will increase your efficiency.

 - To Whom Should You Send These Pushes?
 You really need to identify the audience you want to send each Web Push notification.
 You can send to a broad group of people or you can micro-target based on certain commonalities.